Jack Miller (pastor)

-Cecil John Miller (December 28, 1928 – April 8, 1996), usually known as Jack Miller, was an American Presbyterian pastor.
-He served as pastor of New Life Presbyterian Church in Jenkintown, Pennsylvania, and taught practical theology at Westminster Theological Seminary.
+Cecil John Miller (December 28, 1928 – April 8, 1996), usually known as Jack Miller, was an American Presbyterian pastor, seminary professor, church planter, and missionary.
+He served as pastor of New Life Presbyterian Church in Jenkintown, Pennsylvania, taught practical theology at Westminster Theological Seminary, and was the founder of World Harvest Mission, now Serge.

 Early life and education

 Miller was born on December 28, 1928, in Gold Beach, Oregon.
 He married Rose Marie Carlsen in 1950, and graduated from San Francisco State College in 1953.
-In 1966 he received an M.Div. from Westminster Theological Seminary and in 1978 earned his Ph.D. in English literature from the University of the Pacific.
+In 1966 he received an M.Div. from Westminster Theological Seminary and in 1968 earned his Ph.D. in English literature from the University of the Pacific.

 Career

 Starting in 1955, Miller taught at Ripon Christian School for five years in Ripon, California.
 He was ordained as a minister in the Orthodox Presbyterian Church in 1959, and worked as a chaplain for several years in Stockton, California.
 From 1965-1972 he served as the pastor of Mechanicsville Chapel in Mechanicsville, Pennsylvania.

-Gary North argues that Miller was "deeply affected by the counter-culture", and this led him to adopt new, people-oriented approaches to evangelism.
-Chad B. Van Dixhoorn suggests that Miller's Sonship program stemmed from three and a half months spent in Spain overlooking the Mediterranean Sea.
-Miller "studied the promises of Scripture for three and a half months culminating in a mountaintop experience, or its seaside equivalent.
-He returned to America with two things on his mind, adoption and revival."
+He taught practical theology at Westminster Theological Seminary from 1966-1980, and was the pastor of New Life Presbyterian Church in Jenkintown, Pennsylvania from 1973-1990.

 Miller founded World Harvest Mission (now named Serge) and the New Life Presbyterian network of Orthodox Presbyterian churches.
-He was known for emphasizing the Christian's status as a child of God, a view known as sonship theology.
-Tullian Tchividjian notes that Miller summed up the gospel in this way: "Cheer up; you're a lot worse off than you think you are, but in Jesus you're far more loved than you could have ever imagined."
+He was known for emphasizing the Christian's status as a child of God.

+Biographer Michael Graham notes that Miller summed up the gospel in this way: "Cheer up!
+You’re far worse than you know, but Cheer up!
+God’s grace is greater than you have ever dared hope.”
+The whole of Jack Miller’s life and ministry can be summarized by four additional Cheer up statements: Cheer up!
+God’s Spirit Works in Your Weakness; Cheer up!
+Justification is by Faith Alone Even in the Twentieth Century; Cheer up!
+God’s Kingdom is Greater than You Ever Imagined; Cheer Up; Come on Let’s Die Together—It’s a Great Way to Come to Life.
+These six Cheer up statements provide the chapter titles of the biography ‘Cheer Up!’ outlining Jack’s life and ministry.